elastic/ecs/generated/elasticsearch/README.md

 ```

 A component template for each ECS field set is now loaded.
 You could stop here and
-craft a composable template with the settings you need, that loads only the ECS
+craft a composable template with the settings you need, which loads only the ECS
 fields your index needs via `composed_of`.
 You can look at [template.json](template.json) for an example.

-If you'd like to load this sample composable template for experimentation:
+If you'd like, you can load a sample composable template that contains all ECS fields,
+for experimentation:

 ```bash
 api="_index_template/try-ecs"